mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 When a type has multiple methods, the `golint` tool wants all the receivers to have the same name.

+Go convention is that if any method for a type has a pointer receiver, all of them should.
-However, it does not complain if some receivers are a pointer and others are values.
+However, `golint` does not complain if this convention is violated.

-TODO: IS THIS OKAY?
+Methods that have a pointer receiver can choose to handle `nil` as a receiver value.
+For example, a method that operates on a linked list and expects the receiver to be a pointer to the head can check for nil and return some reasonable value.

 If an attempt is made to add a method to a built-in type an error with the message "cannot define new methods on non-local type"